celigo/integrator-extension/README.md

 $ npm i --save integrator-extension
 ```

  A function loadConfiguration to configure the extension is provided to which a configuration object has to be passed.
 The configuration object can be used to setup extension functions for both Do it yourself (DIY) integrations and Connectors.
-Given below are the details for common configuration properties.
+Given below are the details of common configuration properties.

 diy